jayanthbabu3/resumecook/AUTOMATED_TEMPLATE_FIX_WORKFLOW.md

 7. ✅ **Social Links section is implemented** (not missing)
 8. ✅ **Default custom section is included** in template defaults (`getTemplateDefaults` in `resumeUtils.ts`)
 9. ✅ **Custom sections render in PDF** (not missing)
+10. ✅ **Education section displays all fields**: degree, field (if exists), school, GPA (if exists), startDate, endDate
+11. ✅ **Education dates use `InlineEditableDate` with `formatDate`** (not raw dates)
+12. ✅ **Education section uses `InlineEditableList`** for editable mode
+13. ✅ **PDF education section matches UI** - all fields render in PDF
-10. ✅ PDF export matches preview (structurally, not necessarily pixel-perfect)
+14. ✅ PDF export matches preview (structurally, not necessarily pixel-perfect)
-11. ✅ **PDF alignment matches live preview** (left-aligned sections, not centered)
+15. ✅ **PDF alignment matches live preview** (left-aligned sections, not centered)
-12. ✅ Font sizes are readable and proportional
+16. ✅ Font sizes are readable and proportional
-13. ✅ Spacing is consistent within the template
+17. ✅ Spacing is consistent within the template
-14. ✅ All registrations complete
+18. ✅ All registrations complete
-15. ✅ No TypeScript errors
+19. ✅ No TypeScript errors
-16. ✅ No console errors
+20. ✅ No console errors
-17. ✅ **No infinite render loops** (page doesn't freeze)
+21. ✅ **No infinite render loops** (page doesn't freeze)
-18. ✅ **Event handlers properly prevent propagation** (buttons don't trigger navigation)
+22. ✅ **Event handlers properly prevent propagation** (buttons don't trigger navigation)
-19. ✅ Sync works between Form and Live editors
+23. ✅ Sync works between Form and Live editors

 ---